UL-FRI/docs.rdc.si/docs/FRIDA/access.md

 ## Registration

 On granted acces to your request you will receive a Teleport signup link.
 Open the link and follow instructions to register a password and OTP device.
 You can also register a hardware key (Apple Touch ID, Windows Hello, or Yubikey BIO) for passwordless web access.
 Note, however, that you will need to register the hardware key for every browser that you intend to use (this is by design, a security requirement of hardware keys).

+!!! warning
+    Registration of an OTP device during the registration process is mandatory, otherwise you will later not be able to register a hardware key for CLI access.

 Once the registration is finished follow the official Teleport instructions to install the Teleport Comunity Edition of the `tsh` CLI clinet appropriate to your OS ([macOS](https://goteleport.com/docs/installation/#macos), [Windows](https://goteleport.com/docs/installation/#windows-tsh-client-only), or [Linux](https://goteleport.com/docs/installation/#linux)).
 If you wish to do so, you can, as an addition, install also [Teleport Connect](https://goteleport.com/docs/connect-your-client/teleport-connect/) (a Graphical User Interface (GUI) desktop client), but for most use cases this is not necessary.
 Ensure that the `tsh` client install location is included in your `PATH` variable.